LanceGin/QBox/README.md

 # ![Qbox logo](http://otwcctfiu.bkt.clouddn.com/logo-blue.png)

 > QBox is a convenient manage tool for your [Qiniu](https://www.qiniu.com/) buckets.
-It is an open-source software and can be used in `OS X`, `Linux` and `Windows`, and it was generated with [electron-vue](https://github.com/SimulatedGREG/electron-vue)
+It is an open-source software and can be used on `OS X`, `Linux` and `Windows`, and it was generated with [electron-vue](https://github.com/SimulatedGREG/electron-vue)

 ## Screenshots